Mayan Textiles

 I am always fascinated when I stop to think about indigenous cultures that have flourished culturally for many, many centuries.
 True, we in the West consider the ancient Greek and Roman cultures as our distant ancestors, but our society (the US) did not originate on this continent.

-The Indian cultures of Central and South America form the largest indigenous populations in the Americas.
-Despite colonization by the Spanish, they have amazingly maintained many distinctive art forms that truly have their antecedents in ancient times.
-This is definitely true of the Mayan culture of Guatemala.
-And let’s keep in mind that the classic period of the Mayan people, when their culture was at its height (around 250 to 900 CE), was the time of the “Dark Ages” in Europe, while India and China were in their “Golden Age.”
+Despite colonization by the Spanish, indigenous cultures of Central and South America have maintained many distinctive art forms that have their antecedents in ancient times.
+This is definitely true of the Maya of Guatemala.
+And let’s keep in mind that the classic period of the Maya people, when their culture was at its height (around 250 to 900 CE), was the time of the “Dark Ages” in Europe, while India and China were in their “Golden Age.”

 In many ancient Mesoamerican cultures textiles were second in value only to gold.
 They represent among the highest achievements of ancient Central and South American cultures.
 Not only were beautiful textiles used to wrap bodies for burial and worn as everyday garments, they were also used for ritual purposes, to mark stages of life, represent social status, or indicate region.
 Cotton was one of the major Mayan crops along with beans, squash, corn, and cacao.
 The Mayans developed sophisticated textiles using the backstrap loom.